 -Point is: sip the cocktails, eat the burritos, gaze at the lazy river and don’t rush.

 Another thing we learned, and I sort of mentioned this earlier too, was to shorten your driving day and enjoy your overnight camping spots.
 After we had gone to bed at Shadow Mountain in the Tetons I heard several vehicles still making their way up the mountain.
-Three twenty somethings and a dog from Montana split between a minivan and a short school bus build pulled in across from me at a spot on Forest Road 525 outside of Sedona just as I was packing up for the night.
+Three kids in their twenties and a dog from Montana split between a minivan and a short school bus build pulled in across from me at a spot on Forest Road 525 outside of Sedona just as I was packing up for the night.
 In the morning they were up and ready to leave before I had a second cup of coffee.
 They would have left if the minivan hadn’t run out of gas—which extended their stay another ninety minutes.
 They were nice kids but I didn’t get the point of driving five miles down a bumpy dirt road only to sleep.
 If you weren't going to stay and take in the incredible vistas or go for a walk why not just go to a Walmart or Cracker Barrel?

 We learned the hard way that cell reception out west is pretty terrible.
 We rarely lost the signal from the Google or Garmin mapping satellites, but the reception to our phones to listen to music, a podcast or Sirius radio was pretty bad.
 I was aware of this prior to leaving and had upgraded to a phone with a lot of memory, but failed to download big parts of my music library or favorite podcasts before we left Buffalo.
 As a result we were without entertainment at some campsites and while driving.
 Not the worst thing, but totally avoidable.